manuel-dileo/t3gnn/README.md

 ## Architecture overview

 The figure below shows the running pipeline of T3GNN.
-You can find the implementation of T3GNN in the `t3gnn.py` src file
+You can find the implementation of T3GNN in the `t3gnn.py` src file.

 ![T3GNN pipeline](t3gnn-pipeline.png "T3GNN pipeline").

 ## Steemit Data